Code-Institute-Submissions/molacuizine/README.md

 To deploy the project from Heroku the following steps were used:

-1. Login to heroku and create the artist for life repository by clicking on create new app.
+1. Login to heroku and create the mo lacuizine repository by clicking on create new app.
 ![heroku deployment](static/doc/new.png)

 2. Ensure requirements.txt file and Procfile have been created.